-- ⇒ Additional solvent combinations such as CHCl3/Alkane, 1,4-Dioxane/Alkane, Toluene/Alkane or Acetone/Alkane can also be investigated with CHIRALPAK® IA-3, IB-(N)3, IC-3, ID-3, IE-3, IF-3, IG-3 and IH-3 columns. - ⇒ The typical starting conditions represent the mobile phases of upper middle eluting strength.
+- ⇒ Additional solvent combinations such as CHCl3/Alkane, 1,4-Dioxane/Alkane, Toluene/Alkane or Acetone/Alkane can also be investigated with these columns. - ⇒ The typical starting conditions represent the mobile phases of upper middle eluting strength.
 Under such conditions, most of the analytes can be eluted within a reasonable time range with a good probability of full resolution of the enantiomers. - ⇒ Toluene, MtBE and chlorinated solvents can be used in their pure form as the mobile phase. - ⇒ For fast eluting solvents, such as THF, we recommend to add alkane in order to modulate the retention. - ⇒ Detection with a regular UV detector may become difficult depending on a combination of sample and mobile phase (e.g. EtOAc, high percentages of DCM).
 In these cases an alternative detector, such as RI detector or ELSD (Evaporative Light Scattering Detector), may be more effective than the UV detector.